 1.2 The Competitions Secretary is responsible for the efficient administration of the SCCA events.
-His additional responsibilities include the resolution of disputes, the enforcement of the rules when necessary and the issuing of fixture lists to club secretaries before the start of the season.
-The Competition Secretary, in consultation with the Committee, is permitted to reformat the SCCA league divisions to reflect any changes in the numbers of clubs that are entered.
+His additional responsibilities include the resolution of disputes, the enforcement of the rules when necessary and the compilation of fixture lists.
+The Competition Secretary, in consultation with the Committee, is permitted to reformat the SCCA competitions to reflect any changes in the numbers of clubs that are entered.

 1.3 The FIDE Laws of Chess will apply to all games unless superseded by these Rules.

 1.4 Should any mobile electronic equipment emit a sound during play, the player in possession of it must immediately offer to resign.
 His opponent may decline this offer.